-In the consolidated financial statements of the CAF Group for 2018 estimates were occasionally made.
+In the consolidated financial statements of the CAF Group for 2019 estimates were occasionally made.
 These estimates, which were made on the basis of the best information available, relate basically to the following:

-- The assessment of possible impairment losses on certain assets (Notes 7, 8, 9, 10, 11, 12 and 13); - The assumptions used in the actuarial calculation of pension and other obligations to employees (Note 15);

-- The useful life of the property plant and equipment and intangible assets (Notes 3-a and 3-b); - The fair value of certain financial assets (Note 3-d); - The calculation of provisions (Note 20); - The assessment of the probability of having future taxable profits against which unused recognised tax assets can be utilised (Note 18); - Changes in estimated costs in the budgets for construction projects performed and percentage of completion (Note 3-f).
+- The assessment of possible impairment losses on certain assets (Notes 7, 8, 9, 10, 11, 12 and 13); - The assumptions used in the actuarial calculation of pension and other obligations to employees (Note 15); - The useful life of the property plant and equipment and intangible assets (Notes 3-a and 3-b); - The fair value of certain financial assets (Note 3-d); - The calculation of provisions (Note 20); - The assessment of the probability of having future taxable profits against which unused recognised tax assets can be utilised (Note 18); - Changes in estimated costs in the budgets for construction projects performed and percentage of completion (Note 3-f).

-Although these estimates were made on the basis of the best information available at 31 December 2018 on the events analysed, events that take place in the future might make it necessary to change these estimates (upwards or downwards) in coming years.
+Although these estimates were made on the basis of the best information available at 31 December 2019 on the events analysed, events that take place in the future might make it necessary to change these estimates (upwards or downwards) in coming years.
 Changes in accounting estimates would be applied prospectively in accordance with the requirements of IAS 8, recognising the effects of the change in estimates in the related consolidated statement of profit or loss.

-There have been no changes in accounting estimates with respect to 2017 that might have had a material impact on these consolidated financial statements.
+There have been no changes in accounting estimates with respect to 2018 that might have had a significant impact on these consolidated financial statements in addition to those described in Notes 20 and 26-a to these consolidated financial statements.